austin-navarro/gavin-discord-dm-bot/README.md

 - `index.js` - Main application entry point
 - `database.js` - Database connection and operations
+- `setup.sql` - Database schema creation script
+- `health-check.js` - Health check endpoint for Railway
 - `views/` - EJS templates for the web dashboard
 - `backups/` - Backup of the original JSON data

 ## Troubleshooting

-If you encounter connection issues:

-1. Verify your PostgreSQL connection string in `.env`
-2. Check that your database is accessible from your hosting environment
+### Database Issues

+- If you see "Invalid Date" errors, the application will automatically fix timestamp formats in the database
+- The `fixTimestamps()` function runs on startup to correct any invalid timestamp data

+### Deployment Issues

+- **Port conflicts**: The application handles port conflicts gracefully by using the PORT environment variable
-3. Ensure your Discord bot token is valid
+- **Discord connection**: Ensure your bot token has the proper intents enabled (Message Content, Server Members, etc.)
+- **Web dashboard access**: Use the admin password defined in the ADMIN_PASSWORD environment variable

+### Message Sending Issues

+If messages aren't sending:
-4. Check the console logs for specific error messages
+1. Check the Railway logs for specific error messages
+2. Verify the Discord token has proper permissions
+3. Ensure the bot can access DM channels
+4. Confirm the timestamp format in the database is correct